thingsdb/ThingsDB/gke/README.md

 This will bind the local port `9210` to the HTTP port on the first ThingsDB node and allows for sending POST requests to query ThingsDB.

-**Tip:** As an alternative, you might want bind to client port `9200` and use [ThingsDB GUI](http://github.com/thingsdb/ThingsGUI/releases/latest) instead of the CURL commands below.
+**Tip:** As an alternative, you might want to bind to client port `9200` and use [ThingsDB GUI](http://github.com/thingsdb/ThingsGUI/releases/latest) instead of CURL in a terminal.

 ```bash
 curl --location --request POST 'http://localhost:9210/thingsdb' \